brehmbaustefan/tinacms.org/content/docs/plugins/content-creators.md

 }
 ```

-After [registering the plugin](/docs/plugins#adding-plugins) with the CMS it will be accessible.
+After [registering the plugin](/docs/plugins#adding-plugins) with the CMS it wibe accessible.

 ```ts
 cms.plugins.add(BlogPostCreator)